Skip to content

 The human aging process is fundamentally very individual and depends on various factors.

-Biological age is an expression of a variety of aspects of personality and environment (e.g.b environmental pollution), genetic predisposition as well as habits (especially bad ones such as smoking or excessive consumption of alcohol) and individual lifestyle (e.g.b Nutrition).
+Biological age is an expression of a variety of aspects of personality, as well as the environment (e.g. environmental pollution), genetic predisposition, habits (especially bad ones such as smoking or excessive consumption of alcohol) and individual lifestyle (e.g. nutrition).

 The epiAge test gives you an overview of how quickly or slowly you have aged so far.
-This can be very different.
-However, it is known that an accelerated and high epigenetic age is associated with the typical chronic diseases of aging, such as cancer, diabetes, cardiovascular diseases, etc. correlated Recognizing this early on is of course incredibly helpful.
+This can vary greatly.
+However, it is known that an accelerated and high epigenetic age correlates with the typical chronic diseases of aging, such as cancer, diabetes, cardiovascular diseases, etc. Being able to detect this at an early stage is of course incredibly helpful.

-Many of these diseases can then possibly be recognized/treated as they develop, or avoided entirely if you adjust your lifestyle accordingly in good time or go to the doctor.
+Many of these diseases can possibly be detected/treated at an early stage, or even avoided altogether if you adjust your lifestyle accordingly or go to the doctor in good time.

-Fortunately, the methylations on the genes are reversible, i.e. reversible, which opens up the possibility of intervention.
+Fortunately, the methylations on the genes are reversible, which opens up the possibility of intervention.

-There is intensive research into this around the world, and a number of large companies and investors have identified this area as a lucrative future field.
-And we have already developed interventions that turn back the epigenetic age.
-With some astonishing results, which we can only describe as anecdotal since we do not conduct any scientific studies ourselves.
-The health benefits are our priority, because to date it has not been fully researched what exactly the various epigenetic clocks measure.
+Intensive research is being carried out on this worldwide, and a number of large companies and investors have identified this area as a lucrative field for the future.
+We have also already developed interventions that turn back the epigenetic age.
+Some of the results are astonishing, but we can only describe them as anecdotal, as we do not conduct any scientific studies ourselves.
+The health benefits are our main focus, as to date it has not been fully researched what exactly the various epigenetic clocks measure.

 So it makes no sense for us to recommend a supplement that might show particularly impressive results in epigenetic age tests that work with many CpGs.
 As long as this is not accompanied by an improvement in health, it is of little use to us.

-Prof. Szyf has just shown in a new work that probably only very few methylations are actually involved in so-called gene silencing (i.e. the silencing of genes).
-From our point of view, this is what we need to focus on.
+Prof. Szyf has just shown in a new study that probably only very few methylations are actually involved in so-called gene silencing.
+In our view, these are the ones we need to focus on.

-This is an incredibly complex field and therefore fraught with a number of difficulties.
+This is an incredibly complex field and therefore fraught with difficulties.
 We understand epigenetics as a type of software that controls the function of cells.
 However, how this software really works has not yet been sufficiently researched.

-So we don't yet understand epigenetics properly.
-This particularly affects the aging process.
+We don't yet fully understand epigenetics.
+This particularly applies to the aging process.

-In this context, some researchers postulate the so-called “Hallmarks of Aging” as the cause of aging.
-These need to be “repaired”.
-Of course I'm not a doctor, but of course I have an opinion about it.
-You can probably achieve a lot with this in the sense of “repair medicine”, but in my opinion it can only be a systemic approach that brings about real rejuvenation.
+In this context, some researchers postulate the so-called “Hallmarks of Aging“ as a cause of aging.
+This needs to be "repaired".
+I am not a doctor, of course, but I do have an opinion on the matter.
+You can probably achieve a lot with this in the sense of "repair medicine", but in my view, only a systemic approach can bring about real rejuvenation.

 However, there is evidence that some of the methylations are actually involved in gene expression, while others may not have a direct effect on the corresponding genes.
 This is of course incredibly exciting.
-When you consider that by reducing the epigenetic age the body may function somewhat better again, the health benefits cannot be overestimated.
+When you consider that reducing the epigenetic age may make the body function a little better, the health benefits cannot be overestimated.

-We are currently examining which partner we can best implement our findings into a rejuvenation strategy that we can also make available to others.
+We are currently examining which partner we can best work with to translate our findings into a rejuvenation strategy that we can also make available to others.

 The epiAge epigenetic age test measures your biological age.

-MoleQlar: What is important when carrying out the test so that it actually works and determines the “correct” biological age?
-In other words: What sources of error are there when carrying it out What do you have to pay attention to in advance when carrying out the test? (exercise, alcohol, smoking, food intake, ...)
+MoleQlar: What is important when carrying out the test so that it actually works and determines the "correct" biological age?
+In other words: What sources of error are there when carrying out the test?
+What do you have to pay attention to in advance when carrying out the test?
+(Sport, alcohol, smoking, food intake, ...)

-Martin Berlet: An important point indeed.
-Unfortunately, we often experience that not enough emphasis is placed on the correct release of saliva, which can be reflected in a failed test.
-When releasing saliva, you should make sure not to eat, drink, smoke or brush your teeth for at least 30 minutes beforehand.
+Martin Berlet: This is actually an important point.
+Unfortunately, we often experience that not enough importance is placed on the correct saliva sample, which can be reflected in a failed test.
+When giving saliva, you should make sure not to eat, drink, smoke or brush your teeth for at least 30 minutes beforehand.
 Taking substances containing collagen or medications that suppress the immune system can also have a negative effect on the test.

-MoleQlar: Let's look at an example: A woman with a chronological age of 50 years takes the epiAge test and receives a value of 65 years for her biological age.
+MoleQlar: Let's look at an example: A woman with a chronological age of 50 takes the epiAge test and receives a result of 65 years for her biological age.
 She then tries to live a healthier life.
-When does it make sense to repeat the test in your case?
-And are there interventions that have a particularly large influence on the test result?
-If so, which interventions are they?
+When does it make sense in her case to repeat the test?
+And are there interventions that have a particularly big influence on the test result?
+If so, what are they?

 Martin Berlet: In principle, we cannot and are not allowed to make any medical statements about the individual test results.

-But the test may give you the impetus to visit a doctor again, or to question your own lifestyle and ideally optimize it.
+However, the test may give you the impetus to visit a doctor again, or to question your own lifestyle and, ideally, optimize it.

-MoleQlar: As is well known, epigenetics is a heavily researched topic.
-It is planned to adapt the epiAge test to new findings?
-Is there perhaps a variant of the epiAge test in the (near) future that is based on future research results?
+MoleQlar: Epigenetics is known to be a highly researched topic.
+Are there plans to adapt the epiAge test to new findings?
+Will there perhaps be a version of the epiAge test in the (near) future that is based on future research results?

 MoleQlar: The epiAge test takes an average of 6-8 weeks.
 What happens during this time?
 Why is the waiting time for the result “so long”?

-Martin Berlet: We were able to reduce the effective “waiting time” for the customer by 50% through optimized processes.
-That means we are currently at 3-4 weeks.
-However, we see further potential to become even faster in this area in the future.
-Our goal is to achieve a value of approx. 12-14 days to arrive.
+Martin Berlet: We have been able to reduce the effective "waiting time" for the customer by 50% through optimized processes.
+This means that we are currently at 3-4 weeks.
+However, we see further potential for becoming even faster in this area in the future.
+Our goal is to reach a value of around 12-14 days.

 MoleQlar: The epiAge test is a simple saliva test.
-If the saliva does not “break down” over the evaluation period?
-Who or what do the scientists look closely at in the saliva?
+Doesn't the saliva get "broken" over the evaluation period?
+Who or what exactly are the scientists looking at in the saliva?

-Martin Berlet: There is a so-called buffer solution in the test tubes for the saliva sample.
-If the saliva mixes with it, the sample is preserved for a longer period of time.
+Martin Berlet: The test tubes for the saliva sample contain a so-called buffer solution.
+When the saliva mixes with it, the sample is preserved for a longer period of time.
 The DNA required for analysis is then extracted from the saliva and prepared for sequencing.

-Martin Berlet: Methylations are in principle reversible, that's the good news.
+Martin Berlet: Methylations are in principle reversible, that is the good news.
 But of course the question of intervention arises.

-I have already seen studies that looked at the topic as early as 2017, long before COVID 19 appeared in the world.
+I have already seen studies that dealt with this topic in 2017, long before COVID 19 appeared in the world.
 There is therefore evidence that coronaviruses, and COVID 19 is just one of them, remodel the methylation environment of their host cells.

-How to treat Long Covid symptoms in the long term is certainly the subject of several research groups around the world.
+How to treat Long Covid symptoms in the long term is certainly the subject of several research groups worldwide.

 MoleQlar: And one last question: What makes the epiAge test unique?
 What sets it apart from competing products?

-Martin Berlet: The epiAge test is carried out using NGS (Next Generation Sequencing) and is no longer based on the chip arrays that examine much larger parts of the genome.
-In the epiAge test , each sample is sequenced three times and, depending on the sample quality, several thousand cells are analyzed in order to get the most precise insight possible into the “epigenetic process”. .
-The epiAge test is therefore much more robust and less error-prone than the other tests available on the market, which sequence less often and sometimes examine significantly fewer cells.
+Martin Berlet: The epiAge test is carried out using NGS (Next Generation Sequencing) and is no longer based on chip arrays that examine much larger parts of the genome.
+Each sample in the epiAge test three times sequenced and, depending on the sample quality, several thousand cells are analyzed in order to gain as precise an insight as possible into the "epigenetic processes".
+The epiAge test is therefore much more robust and less prone to errors than the other tests available on the market, which sequence less often and sometimes examine significantly fewer cells.

-The problems with the other tests are particularly evident in so-called follow-up tests, where, for example, you want to monitor an intervention with supplements and their effects on epigenetic age.
+The problems of the other tests become apparent especially in so-called follow-up tests, where one would like to monitor, for example, an intervention with supplements and its effects on epigenetic age.

 Thank you very much for the insightful conversation!